anydotcrypto/docs.any.sender/README.md

 We recommend trying any.sender on the Ropsten network and to get started we are happy to supply you with some Ropsten ETH via our [chatroom](https://t.me/anydotsender).
 There are three ways to start using any.sender:

+- The [Core Client](./docs/coreClient/) is a light-weight wrapper around the API to take care of basic functionality of sending a transaction via any.sender.
+Use this client as a raw wrapper for the [API](./docs/API.md).

 - The [Client](./docs/client/) takes care of crafting the relay transaction and sending it up to any.sender.
 The example walkthrough shows how to wrap a contract to natively use any.sender when sending a transaction.
 It is the simplest and easiest way to use any.sender, but it does have a dependency on ethersjs. **We recommend using this client.**

-- The [Core Client](./docs/coreClient/) is a light-weight wrapper around the API to take care of basic functionality of sending a transaction via any.sender.
-Use this client as a raw wrapper for the [API](./docs/API.md).
+- The [GnosisSafe client](./docs/gnosisClient/) takes care of managing a gnosis safe wallet contract and sending all transactions up to any.sender.
+The example walkthrough shows how to wrap a contract to natively use any.sender when sending a transaction via a gnosis safe smart contract.
+It takes care of auto-deploying the gnosis safe wallet contract and it supports transaction batching. **We recommend using this client.**

-- The [Experimental Client](./docs/experimentalClient/) takes care of deploying and managing a wallet contract on behalf of the signer.
+* The [Experimental Client](./docs/experimentalClient/) takes care of deploying and managing a wallet contract on behalf of the signer.
 It auto-deploys the wallet contract when the first transaction is issued & takes care of all replay protection.
 It currently supports our [MetaTx library](https://github.com/anydotcrypto/metatransactions/) and we plan to support Gnosis Safe.

 ## Quick guide on how to get started